5 Tips for Travelling to Ipiales, Colombia

 My best advice would be to allow plenty of daylight hours in case you end up waiting in line at the border.

 For that reason, planning on staying the night in Ipiales is a great way to break up your journey.
-If you are heading to Colombia, consider spending one night in Ipiales before heading to the border first thing in the morning.
-If you are heading to Colombia (like I was), book a night in Ipiales to stay in to prevent having to travel at night.
+If you’re heading to Colombia, consider spending one night in Ipiales before heading to the border first thing in the morning.
+If you’re heading to Colombia (like I was), book a night in Ipiales to stay in to prevent having to travel at night through the southern area of Colombia.

-Las Lajas is located 13km from the city centre of Ipiales.
+Las Lajas is located 13km from the city center of Ipiales.
 You can get there either by hiring a taxi or taking a collectivo.

 There is no entrance fee to Las Lajas.